JDASoftwareGroup/jdatech.github.io/_posts/2020-03-24-dask-developer-workshop.markdown

 ## The Blue Yonder way of using Dask

-When _we_ talk about _Dask_, we mainly refer to _Dask.distributed_, as this is our main use case.
+We at Blue Yonder are still finishing our migration from a proprietary job scheduler to Dask.distributed.
+This is why when _we_ talk about _Dask_ in this post, we are mainly referring to _Dask.distributed_, as this is our main use case.
-We are still finishing our migration from a proprietary job scheduler to Dask.distributed.

-We quickly realized that Blue Yonder’s use case is almost unique in the Dask community.
+We quickly realized at the workshop that Blue Yonder’s use case is almost unique in the Dask community.

 Florian Jetter opened the stage at the conference and presented the typical data flow for our machine learning products, the usage of Dask and Dask.distributed within this flow, and where we were currently facing issues.